comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 2. Use a Git command-line tool.
 This is for those who like to use Linux (either natively or via Windows SL) or the MacOS underlying Unix command line.
 If you want to do this, you can install it locally.
 One way to do this is to install the Github desktop client (see option 3), which will also install the command-line tool for you.

 3. Use the [GitHub Desktop Client](https://github.com/apps/desktop).
 This is installed as a standard desktop client on your PC, and it allows you to interact with a Git server, including GitHub, which is what we will use.
 If you opt for this, [download from here](https://github.com/apps/desktop).
-There are othet desktop clients available, and you are also free to use those.
+There are other desktop clients available, and you are also free to use those.

 ### Setting up a GitHub repository for your team